eyasbzour/public_projects/Coffee Shop Cafee React/readme.txt

-A simple web page front for a coffe shop using AOS animation libraty with react and vite
+A simple web page front for a coffe shop using AOS animation library with react and vite